justinlietz93/critique_council/README.md

 ## Configuration

-The module relies on external LLM APIs (Google Gemini and optionally DeepSeek) and requires configuration, typically via a dictionary passed to `critique_goal_document`.
-The `gemini_client` expects API keys and potentially other settings (retries, model name, temperature, etc.).
+The module uses a combination of `config.json` for general settings and `.env` for sensitive API keys.
+The `run_critique.py` script loads both and passes a combined configuration dictionary to the core module.

+**1. `config.json`:**
+   - Located in the project root.
+   - Defines parameters like LLM model names, API retries, temperature, reasoning tree depth, confidence thresholds, etc.
+   - You can modify these values to tune the critique process.

+**2. `.env` File (for API Keys):**
-**Recommended Method:** Use a `.env` file in the project root to store sensitive API keys:
+   - Create this file in the project root (it's ignored by git).
+   - Store sensitive API keys here:

 ```dotenv
 # .env file